PanoPepino/digital_presenter/README.md

 # About Digital_presenter
 ---------------------------------------------------------------------

-Repository of Manim to create a digital companion to present your videos, slides, etc. This creature can be manually animated calling some methods of the class.
-In addition, it can also be animated following a script, in the form of .csv or .txt file.
-This script will contain some text to be displayed on the screen.
-At the same time, it will contain a column with the action the creature will display.
-In this way, one can synchronise text and action for a more natural and fluid presentation.
+Repository of Manim to create a digital companion to present your videos, slides, etc. You can animate it with simple commands in your Manim files!

-The creature will be composed with a pair of eyes, a core and, optionally, a pair of hands.
-Each of this pieces can be animated to make the creature feel alive (see EXAMPLES for more information.)
+--[ADD IMAGE HERE]--

+This animated creature can be used in two different ways:

+- You call it into your python script with `Creature` and animate with the inbuilt methods `Creature.animate_methods()` along the script of your video, slices, etc.
+- Alternatively, you can create a .csv file with two columns as animaton/dialogue.
+You can then use `script_sequencer` to iterate through each of the csv lines to animate your creature and the same time it "talks" in a dialogue box on the screen.

+(SEE documentation for further information)

 -----------------------------------------------------------------------